scalableinternetservices/ucsb_website/index.md

 enable scalability.
 The first three projects are to be completed individually, and the fourth completed in a pair.

-## Primary Project
+### Primary Project

 The goal of the course's primary project is for students to experience and resolve pain points encountered when building and deploying a moderate-sized scalable web service.
 Students will do this using some of the latest web technologies in order to learn how to tackle scalability and fault-tolerance concerns.
 Projects will be conducted in agile teams of four to six students, and each team will build their own scalable web site using fundamental web technologies and the [Ruby on Rails](http://rubyonrails.org/) framework.
-A team may not be comprised of more than two undergraduate students.
+A team may not be comprised of more than two undergraduate or BS/MS students.

 ## Grading